Judicial independence: Canada

 Canada has a level of judicial independence entrenched in its Constitution, awarding superior court justices various guarantees to independence under sections 96 to 100 of the Constitution Act, 1867.
 These include rights to tenure (although the Constitution has since been amended to introduce mandatory retirement at age 75) and the right to a salary determined by the Parliament of Canada (as opposed to the executive).
 In 1982 a measure of judicial independence was extended to inferior courts specializing in criminal law (but not civil law) by section 11 of the Canadian Charter of Rights and Freedoms, although in the 1986 case Valente v.
 The Queen it was found these rights are limited.
 They do, however, involve tenure, financial security and some administrative control.

 The year 1997 saw a major shift towards judicial independence, as the Supreme Court of Canada in the Provincial Judges Reference found an unwritten constitutional norm guaranteeing judicial independence to all judges, including civil law inferior court judges.
 The unwritten norm is said to be implied by the preamble to the Constitution Act, 1867.
 Consequently, judicial compensation committees such as the Judicial Compensation and Benefits Commission now recommend judicial salaries in Canada.

 There are two types of judicial independence: institutional independence and decisional independence.
 Institutional independence means the judicial branch is independent from the executive and legislative branches.
 Decisional independence is the idea that judges should be able to decide cases solely based on the law and facts, without letting the media, politics or other concerns sway their decisions, and without fearing penalty in their careers for their decisions.

 Hong Kong

 In Hong Kong, independence of the judiciary has been the tradition since the territory became a British crown colony in 1842.
 After the 1997 transfer of sovereignty of Hong Kong to the People's Republic of China pursuant to the Sino-British Joint Declaration, an international treaty registered with the United Nations, independence of the judiciary, along with continuation of English common law, has been enshrined in the territory's constitutional document, the Basic Law.

+India

+Judicial independence in India refers to the autonomy of the judiciary from the influence or interference of the executive and legislative branches of government.
+This principle is a cornerstone of the Indian Constitution and a fundamental feature of the country's democratic framework.
+It ensures that judges are free to make decisions based solely on law and justice, without any external pressures, thereby upholding the rule of law and protecting the rights of citizens.

+Constitutional Provisions

+The independence of the judiciary in India is enshrined in several provisions of the Constitution of India: